 Nestled between the Loire and Thouet Rivers, beautiful Saumur sits amongst acres of vineyards and farmland, close to many beautiful châteaux.
 A Loire Valley gem for foodies and history buffs, the town is famously home to the National Cavalry School.

-Visit The Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, Old Town, and so much more!
+Visit the Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, old town, and so much more!

 1 nights in Nantes

-Visit St. Peters' and St. Pauls' Cathedral, The Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!
+Visit St. Peter's and St. Paul's Cathedral, the Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!

 <b>France</b> remains one of the worlds most talked-about and written-about destinations.
 Whether the romance of Paris sweeps you off your feet or you fall gently for the relaxed life of Provence, France is a place for lovers, and will leave you spellbound.
 Paris is undoubtedly one of the world's great cities, with enough monuments, museums, restaurants, theatres and shows to last a lifetime.
 The northern provinces of Normandy and Brittany are steeped in history while the Loire Valley is world famous for its châteaux.
-And there is more to explore.

-Visit St. Peters' and St. Pauls' Cathedral, The Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!
+Visit St. Peter's and St. Paul's Cathedral, the Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!

-Visit The Chateau d'Angers, Terra Botanica, Cathedral Saint Maurice dAngers, Musee des Beaux Arts, Musee Jean Lurcat, Galerie David d'Angers, The Museum of Natural Science and much more.
+Visit the Chateau d'Angers, Terra Botanica, Cathedral Saint Maurice d'Angers, Musee des Beaux Arts, Musee Jean Lurcat, Galerie David d'Angers, the Museum of Natural Science, and much more.

 Nestled between the Loire and Thouet Rivers, beautiful Saumur sits amongst acres of vineyards and farmland, close to many beautiful châteaux.
 A Loire Valley gem for foodies and history buffs, the town is famously home to the National Cavalry School.

-Visit The Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, Old Town, and so much more!
+Visit the Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, old town, and so much more!

-Visit St. Peters' and St. Pauls' Cathedral, The Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!
+Visit St. Peter's and St. Paul's Cathedral, the Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!